 An innovative professional school

-We take advantage of our position as the newest school of pharmacy in Canada to offer an undergraduate pharmacy curriculum that is one of the most innovative in North America.
+We offer an undergraduate pharmacy curriculum that is one of the most innovative in North America.
 Our program emphasizes communication skills, problem-solving ability, and a collaborative approach to providing patient-focused health care.

 The innovative curriculum integrates foundational knowledge in the biomedical and pharmaceutical sciences with information and skills in the clinical, behavioural and social sciences.